tandoraco/changelog/README.md

 - `pytest`

 ## Activating admin
--  If you hit http://localhost:8000/admin/ without performing the steps, the default credentials would not take you to admin page.
+-  If you hit http://localhost:8000/admin/ without performing the following steps, the default credentials would not take you to admin page.
 You should make yourselves a super user to access admin.
 - Perform the following
     - `docker exec -it changelog_web_1 /bin/sh`